Last Updated on by

 The Seedhouse SL1 is designed for ultralight backpackers but the combination of ease of use, price and reliability make it perfect for adventure riders needing something to keep them dry.
 Sure, it doesn’t have a garage for your bike, but it more than makes up for this missing feature.

 Big Agnes recently updated their Seedhouse SL1 to an improved design, including steeper walls and an added vestibule.
 The steeper walls help to shed rain better and bounce wind gusts away.
-It also gives the interior of the tent a more spacious feel.
+It also gives the interior of the tent a more spacious feel, realtive to the actual square feet.

 Even though this tent only sleeps a single person, it doesn’t have the claustrophobic feeling that many 1P tents have.
 It’s peak ceiling height is 39″ so majority of people can comfortably move around and sit up inside.
 Since BA redesigned this model with steeper walls, it feels even roomier inside.